Akirraa/Job_recommendation_system/README.md

 * ⚙️ Asynchronous resume processing and recommendation generation using Celery + Redis
 * 🧬 Vector storage for jobs and users
 * 🔍 GraphQL support for advanced querying and filtering
-* 🧾 REST API for user, resume, job, and recommendation management
+* 🧾 REST API for user, resume, job, and job applications management

 ---